ssmirr/appdev-chapters/command-line-git-basics.md

 # Command-line Git Basics

 Git is a very powerful tool with a _lot_ of commands.
 Here is the small subset of commands that I use a million times a day.

-We'll add to our toolbelt as time goes on:
+> Note: we've [added some aliases for the below commands to our Gitpod workspaces](https://chapters.firstdraft.com/chapters/857){:target="_blank"} to make them quicker to type, but it's good that you know the underlying commands so that you can use them when you're on unfamiliar computers.
+Also, in case our aliases ever fail, use the real Git commands and they will always work.

 ### Initialize a repo